-- Visits face to face are defined as the occasions during which service recipient activities are provided face-to-face or by videoconference on an individual or group basis, to a service recipient or significant other.
+- Visits In Person are defined as the occasions during which service recipient activities are provided in person on an individual or group basis, to a service recipient or significant other.
 These services are documented according to the organization's policy and are provided for longer than five minutes.
-If a person is seen more than once in a 24hour period, more than one visit face-to-face is recorded for that day.
-If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload. - Visits non-face to face are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by face-face.
-These occasions take the place of a visit face-to-face.
-Examples may include visits via telephone, email, or other forms of electronic communication, either on an individual or a group basis.
+If a person is seen more than once in a 24-hour period, more than one visit in person is recorded for that day.
+If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload. - Visits Virtual are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by in person.
+These occasions take the place of a visit in person.
+Examples may include visits via video, telephone, email, or other forms of electronic communication, either on an individual or a group basis.
 These services are documented according to the health service organization's policy and are provided for more than 5 minutes.
 A service activity statistic, a sub-category of service activity and caseload status, Broad Group 4.
-If a person is contacted more than once in a 24-hour period, more than one visit non-face-to-face is recorded for that day.
+If a person is contacted more than once in a 24-hour period, more than one visit virtual is recorded for that day.